Skip to content

 Phishing - email scams

-Email scams, or phishing, is one of the most common ways for scammers to find victims.
+Email scams, or phishing, is one of the most common ways for criminals to find victims.
 These days criminals will send out emails that can look very convincing.
 It might be that they pretend to be your bank or a utility company, or possibly pose as a builder or solicitor you use.
 They might also offer you too good-to-be-true investment opportunities or even pretend to be someone you know.

 Here are a few tell-tale signs to help you spot a phishing email: